-- except for CCP-specific porting solutions described earlier and the comments below under "Margin rights", you will not have any rights directly against the CCP; and you will only have contractual claims against us (i.e. rather than being able to recover particular assets as owner); - in the event that we become subject to insolvency proceedings in Hong Kong, we are likely to be subject to compulsory winding-up proceedings.
-The Financial Secretary can, acting in accordance with a direction of the Chief Executive under the Banking Ordinance (Cap.
-155), petition the Hong Kong High Court for the winding-up of an authorized institution in accordance with the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32).
-If this occurs, then: - close-out netting of Client Transactions could be challenged in certain circumstances by the insolvency official appointed to handle our affairs (including but not limited to the following): - if you acquired the right or obligation subject to close-out netting from another person with notice that that other person was at the time unable to pay their debts as and when they become due and payable; or - if you did not act in good faith in entering into the transaction that created the terminated obligation; or - when the transaction that created the terminated obligation was entered into, you had reasonable grounds for suspecting that we were insolvent at that time or would become insolvent because of, or because of matters including: - entering into the transaction; or - a person doing an act, or making an omission, for the purposes of giving effect to the transaction; or - if you did not provide valuable consideration under the transaction; and - any stage of a cleared transaction (e.g. Client Transactions (other than close-out netting), CCP Transactions and porting) may also be challenged by our insolvency official if, broadly speaking, it was not on arm's length terms.
-A cleared transaction may be set aside if the court considers it to be: (i) an unfair preference, (ii) a transaction at an undervalue; (iii) a disposition of property following the commencement of our winding-up; (iv) a disposition of property made with the intent to defraud creditors; or (v) an unprofitable contract capable of being disclaimed by our insolvency official.
-If successful, the court has broad powers to unwind or vary all of those stages. - insolvency law may override the terms of contractual agreements, so you should consider the legal framework as well as the terms of disclosures and legal agreements; and - a large part of your protection comes from CCP arrangements and the legal regimes surrounding them.
+- except for CCP-specific porting solutions described earlier and the comments below under "Margin rights", you will not have any rights directly against the CCP; and you will only have contractual claims against us (i.e. rather than being able to recover particular assets as owner); - our insolvency proceedings are most likely to be a version of a process called administration (although it is possible for us to enter into liquidation and other proceedings).
+In administration, subject to a few exceptions, you will not be able to take any action against us without court or insolvency official consent (which can be a time consuming process with an uncertain outcome); and - any stage of a cleared transaction (e.g. Client Transactions, CCP Transactions and porting) may be challenged by our insolvency official if, broadly speaking, it was not on arm's length terms.
+If successful, the court has broad powers to unwind or vary all of those stages.

+Please also note that:

+- insolvency law may override the terms of contractual agreements, so you should consider the legal framework as well as the terms of disclosures and legal agreements; - a large part of your protection comes from CCP arrangements and the legal regimes surrounding them.
 Therefore, you should understand these in order to evaluate the level of protection that you have on our default.
-It is important that you review the relevant disclosures by the CCP in this respect.
+It is important that you review the relevant disclosures by the CCP in this respect; and